nsorros/Neural-ParsCit/README.md

 The script can run interactively or input can be passed in a file.
 In the interactive session, the strings are passed one by one.
 The result is displayed on standard output.
 If the file option is chosen, the input is given in a file specified by -i option and the output is stored in the directed file.
 Using the file option, multiple citation strings can be parsed.

 The state-of-the-art trained model is provided in the models folder and is named neuralParsCit.
 The binary file for word embeddings is provided in the docker image of the current version of neural ParsCit.
 The hyper parameter ```discarded``` is the number of embeddings not used in our model.
 Retained words have a frequency of more than 0 in the ACM citation literature from 1994-2014.

+### Using a Web Server

+The web server (a Flask app) provides REST API.

+Running the web server,
+`docker run --rm -it -p 8000:8000 -e TIMEOUT=60 -v $(pwd):/usr/src --name np theano-gensim:latest /bin/bash`

+In the container, `gunicorn -b 0.0.0.0:8000 -w $NUM_WORKERS --timeout $TIMEOUT run_app:app`

+The REST API documentation can be found at `http//localhost:8000/docs`

 ## Train a model